 Sarah Gabrielle Fales and Laura-Anne Kutryk became friends while attending the University of Saskatchewan’s Western College of Veterinary Medicine in Saskatoon (Canada) where they were roommates.
 While they were students they volunteered together in Uganda as part of a Vets Without Borders-Canada project, and after graduating in 2011 they have been travel buddies ever since.
 Sarah has been working as a small animal locum veterinarian in British Colombia and Laura-Anne has been working in mixed practice in Alberta.
 Sarah and Laura-Anne were thrilled to reunite for another adventure, having heard about the Todos Santos campaign through Sarah’s contact at Vets Without Borders-Canada.

 This was Sarah and Laura-Anne’s first year in Todos Santos, but they are no strangers to international veterinary work!
-In addition to the project in Uganda while they were students, Laura-Anne went with Vets Without Borders-Canada in February (the month prior to the Todos Santos trip!) to work with small scale dairy farmers and help improve their productivity.
+In addition to the project in Uganda while they were students, Laura-Anne went with Vets Without Bord to work with small-scale dairy farmers and help improve their productivity.
 Having decided recently to leave her position in rural Alberta, Laura explained, “I’ve been excited to use my training and education to explore some different opportunities.
 I’ve always been excited to do international veterinary work so this was a perfect opportunity for me.”

 Sarah and Laura-Anne were both responsible for a number of activities in Todos Santos including surgeries (spay/neuter), working in the recovery ward, conducting physical exams, and providing vaccinations.
 But beyond caring for the animals, both women highlighted the connections they made with the Todos Santos community members who brought their animals to the clinic.
 As Laura-Anne explained, “What I’ve enjoyed most is the interaction with the people.
 Despite my lack of Spanish you still get such a positive interaction with the people and the children, and seeing how much they appreciate what we’re doing.
 They’ve been so interactive with us, that’s been really rewarding.”
 Sarah echoes, “You come for the dogs and cats and you end up loving the local people, especially the kids because they are amazing, everyone is so grateful.”